 Session hijacking can occur on standard HTTP pages.
-It can also occur when SSL isn’t implemented correctly.
+It can also occur when SSL (HTTPS) isn’t implemented correctly.
 There are measures you can take to make session hijacking difficult, if not impossible, for all but the most experienced hackers.

-When checking the PHP runtime settings, this flag should always be set to “1″ (without the quotes).
-You shouldn’t rely on it and you should make sure you set it while setting the session cookie when configuring your application.
+When checking the PHP runtime settings, this flag should always be set to “1” (without the quotes).
+You shouldn’t rely on it already being set.
+You should make sure you set it when you’re configuring your application.

 When using the cookie-only approach to sessions, the web browser’s back button will function normally.
 While it may seem like overkill, you can regenerate the session ID on every page load.
-An attacker would have to be able to duplicate it from the outside, using HTTP headers, in a small window of opportunity each time.
+An attacker would have to be able to duplicate it from the outside, using HTTP headers, in a small window of opportunity every time.

 The proper way to do it is to set the flag to true (wiping out session data) upon a successful login and setting it to false on every occasion after that.

 It can’t be done using PHP only and it requires storing certain HTTP environment variables and comparing them with what’s being received with every page load.
 IP addresses and user agents aren’t reliable because both can change from one page load to the next.

 This technique isn’t something I can recommend even though a few prominent websites are using it.
 (It’s how they can tell you’re using a different web browser or computer when logging in, even at the same IP address.)

 If you have a membership site of some kind, your members have to log on or log in, right?
 They obviously know what their credentials are.
 If you have a secure login form of some kind, you can create pages that require the same parameters when someone posts something.
 By doing so, you can make session hijacking useless.

 The key here is that the member should have a password manager.
 Most of the major web browsers have add-ons like LastPass that will store the data securely.
 There are also specific programs for various operating systems as well, like KeePass Password Safe.
 These things are free!